ramblinjan/ramblinjan.github.io/_posts/2016-10-03-Your-Hiring-Process-is-your-engineering-process.md

 just in case they would do well enough in the technical rounds to make up for it.

-If you pass a candidate on to the next round, you should believe that they'll do well on the next round.
+If you pass a candidate on to the next round, you should believe that they'll nail it.
 You should believe they'll do well in the rest of the interview process.
 You should believe they'll do well on the job.
 You wouldn't approve a pull request with bad code because you think it seems nice, because you don't want to hurt anyone's feelings, or because you think